How to find and interpret moon cycles in your birth chart.

 First, you’ll need to find out the time of the new or full moon.
 Moon cycles are available from any number of resources on the Web: I like this site because it easily allows you to tailor the exact time to your or any other location.
-Plug in the location where you’ll be during the moon in question in the field labeled “Place or country,” below the map at top of page.
+Plug in the location where you’ll be during the moon in question in the field labeled “Place or country” at the top of the page.

 As an example, let’s use the January 5, 2019, new moon for Nancy Pelosi, who is currently in negotiations to become Speaker of the House of Representatives after Democrats took the House in the midterms.
 While her birth time is not known, the moon does not change signs on her birthday—she is definitely a Scorpio Moon, fittingly for a woman known for prodigious negotiation skills.

-I’ll use a noon time for her, as is customary with unknown times, for the sake of illustration.
-This places her natal Moon in the 5th, with her Aries Sun on the Midheaven—which would make sense for her longstanding role in politics, historic place as the first woman Speaker of the U.S. House, and work on behalf of women and children while in office.
+I’ll use a noon time for her, as is customary with unknown birth times, for the sake of illustration.
+This places her natal Moon in the 5th, with her Aries Sun on the Midheaven—a prominent Sun would make sense for her longstanding influence in politics and historic-making role as the first woman Speaker of the U.S. House of Representatives, while a 5th house moon could represent her work on behalf of women and children while in office.

 Now you’ll need your own birth chart.
 For this, I recommend Astro.com.
-Navigate to “Free Horoscopes” at the top menu bar.
-At the far right, beneath “Drawings & Calculations,” choose “Extended Chart Selection.”
+Navigate to “Free Horoscopes” at the top of the home page, then click on “Charts & Calculations” at the far right.
+Then choose “Extended Chart Selection.”
 A new screen will open.
 Click “Add a new person” at the top right to add and save your birth data, after which you’ll automatically be returned to the extended chart options.

 Next you’ll create the “birth” chart of the moon you’re interested in.
 Remember to check the time it occurs, to the minute, to find the location of the moon in the place where you’ll be on that date.
 The January 5 new moon occurs at 8:28 p.m. in Washington, D.C.
 Let’s figure Pelosi will be in D.C. by then, so we’ll use the nation’s capital for the moon’s location.